Flower Arranging

 There is something quietly grounding about working with flowers.

-In this workshop, led by Jo from Issy and Bella, you will learn to compose a table centrepiece, then transform it into something ready to give.
+In this workshop, led by Elaine from Pesh Flowers, you will learn to compose a table centrepiece, then transform it into something ready to give.

-Using seasonal flowers, Jo will guide you through the making of a considered arrangement: the layering, the balance, the decisions that turn a gathering of stems into a whole.
-From there, you will learn to wrap, ribbon and prepare your bouquet to travel, tissue, paper, a water bubble, so it arrives as beautifully as it was made.
+Using seasonal flowers, Elaine will guide you through the making of a considered arrangement: the layering, the balance, the decisions that turn a gathering of stems into a whole.

 You will leave with flowers in hand and a craft that extends beyond the day.
 A centrepiece for your table.
 A gift for someone else.
 Both made by you.